lue-bird/elm-typesafe-array/README.md

     ```
     important note from `static-array`:

-    > Notice that we can NOT do addition in compile time, therefore we need to construct 6+6 manually.
+    > Notice that we can NOT do addition in compile time, therefore we need to construct 6+6 manually

     → You can easily do
     ```elm